 Place 1-2 cups of water in those trays every so many days.
 You’ll need to add more water once the plants have sucked all of the water up.

 Don’t water the trays again until it is empty or almost empty.
 This will keep the plants from being over or under watered.
 If you want to water the tops of the plants to keep the soil moist, be sure to use a spray bottle to gently mist them.

 Never water seedlings heavily with water.

-As mentioned above, seeds are very finicky.
+As mentioned above, seeds are very finicky, and that is why we compiled this indoor seed starting tips.
 Always grow them out of the way of a draft to keep them from getting too cold.

 If you do not grow your seeds under grow lights, it is good to place them on top of your refrigerator so they can get the heat from that to help them germinate.

 It is also important to make sure your seeds don’t get too hot as well.

 This is a lesson I just learned myself this very growing season.

 We grow our seeds indoors under grow lights in our living room.
 The same living room that houses our woodstove.
 If you heat with wood, you know a woodstove can keep your house around 75°F with very little effort.